Meal Replacement Drinks – the Bad, The Worse and The Plain Ugly

 So scrolling through the ingredients, this stuff looks pretty much the same as all the others to my eyes.
 The first 4 or 5 ingredients on the list tend to make up the bulk 90% or so of the contents of the product – we see various blends of milk protein, fructose (sugar), cocoa powder for the chocolate flavour and something called ‘isomaltooligosaccharide powder’.
 Just to try to work out what that is, ‘iso’ is just an isolate, ‘malto’ sounds like a variant of our old friend maltodextrin, saccharides are sugars and oligosaccharides are meant to be prebiotic sugars, so it’s my guess that isomaltooligosaccharide powder is a kind of maltodextrin blend that has prebiotic properties.
 Then we see many of the usual ingredients – some oils, gum (thickeners), MCTs (good fats), some salt and a few of the usual chemicals.

 To be fair to Isagenix, then we do seem to have a long list of ingredients that supply the micronutrients, all the vitamins and minerals.
-Some look poor, such as Ascorbic Acid as the source of Vitamin C again, but some look pretty decent, there are some genuine plant extracts and powdered roots and they actually include an enzyme blend to help absorption of the nutrients.
+Some look poor, cheap synthetic fillers, but some look pretty decent, there are some genuine plant extracts and powdered roots and they actually include an enzyme blend to help absorption of the nutrients.